Whenever Porsche launches a new generation of 911 models, everybody jokes that the car “still looks the same”.

 The stability you get from the rear-end is another thing.
 With the motor’s weight pressing down on those wider, 21-inch rear tyres, you’ll never be short of traction.

-In fact, I’ve always wondered why anybody in a tropical country would buy a Porsche 911 Carrera 4S.
-You don’t need all-wheel-drive.
-There’s more than enough mechanical grip to begin with.
+That said, I’ve always wondered why anybody in a tropical country would buy a Porsche 911 Carrera 4S.
+You don’t need all-wheel-drive because there’s more than enough mechanical grip to begin with.

 IT’S THE HANDLING, TOO.

 Now, it’s not just the traction that dares you go to quicker.
-It’s the confidence you get from the responsive chassis.
-You’re dialled in to what the car’s doing.
+It’s the confidence you get from the responsive chassis, which dials you in to what the car’s doing.

 The fact that the brakes are strong and progressive add to that confidence as well.
-For an all-wheel-drive car, the Porsche 911 Carrera 4S actually feels more like a rear-wheel-drive one.
+And for an all-wheel-drive car, the Porsche 911 Carrera 4S actually feels more like a rear-wheel-drive one.

 And the steering.
 I thought that electric power steering units could never feel right.
 This comes pretty close.
 There’s heft to it.
 It’s precise and responsive.